 - Related features only

-Filters such as the replica extent (geometry parameter) are set when a client calls the createReplica operation are used during synchronize.
-Only edits that satisfy the filters are kept in sync.
-If a client uploads an edit that no longer satisfies the filter during synchronize, the edit is applied to the server.
-However, if on the server. another edit is made to the feature where it is still outside the filters, the edit is not downloaded to the client during the next synchronize.
-In this case, the feature is out of sync on the client and the server.
-There are also cases where features edited outside the filters are removed from the client on download during synchronize.
-To ensure all features are kept in sync, clients should set filters when calling createReplica that cover all intended edits.
+Filters, such as the replica extent set when a client calls the createReplica operation, are used during synchronization.
+Once set, only edits that satisfy the filters are kept in sync.
+If a client uploads an edit that does not meet filter requirements, the edit is still applied to the server.
+However, if another edit is made that is still outside the filters, the edit is not downloaded to the client during the next synchronization.
+In this case, the feature is out of sync on both the client and the server.
+There are also cases in which features edited outside the filters are removed from the client on download during synchronization.
+To ensure all features are kept in sync, clients should set filters that cover all intended edits.

 Clients can choose the data format of the results.
 Data formats can be in either JSON or SQLite.
 Runtime clients are designed to work where the data format is set to SQLite.

 If layers have attachments, clients choose whether to include the attachments in the replica.
 If attachments are not included, the createReplica and synchronizeReplica operations will not transfer attachments.
 If attachments are included and the data format is SQLite, they will be provided in the SQLite geodatabase.
 If the data format is JSON, they can be referenced by URL in the result or embedded in the result.
 If referenced by URL, clients can subsequently download the attachments and store them locally.

 Clients also choose a sync model when defining a replica.
 The syncModel parameter defines how layers can be synced.

 In some cases, clients already have a copy of the data they want to edit and keep in sync with the server.
 Replica options can be set so that the local data can be used when defining the replica.
 When replica options are set, the createReplica operation registers a replica on the server and returns metadata for the client to persist with the local data.
 Example 3 in workflow examples describes this process.